• About

 Margadh RHA

-Café by day and very special wine bar by night, RHA Margadh is part of the Mamo stable.
-Relaxed, informal and fun, chef Glen Sutton serves pared-back seasonally-led plates alongside exciting, good value wines.
-Delicious and contemporary, the tasting menu is the best value in town right now.
+Café by day and special wine bar by night, RHA Margadh is part of the Mamo stable.
+Relaxed, informal and fun, chef Cathal Leonard serves pared-back seasonally-led plates alongside exciting, good value wines.
+Delicious and contemporary, it's no surprise that Margadh RHA has earned a place as one of the most popular destinations in town.

 Georgina Campbell